 Michelle Zaragoza, LCSW

-I am a Latina scholar, Ph.D.
-Researcher, and Mental Health Therapist.
+I am a Latina Scholar, Researcher, and Mental Health Therapist.

-Trained as a Social Worker to integrate Critical Race Theory into her research and practice, she is strongly dedicated to equity and social justice in every aspect of her work.
-Whether conducting research, providing therapy to clients, or supervising associate-level clinical social workers, she is committed to addressing systemic marginalization and dismantling racist structures/practices.
+As a social worker academically trained in Critical Race Theory and Intersectionality, I am strongly dedicated to equity and social justice in every aspect of my work.
+Whether conducting research, providing therapy to clients, or supervising associate-level clinical social workers, I am committed to addressing systemic marginalization and dismantling racist structures & practices.

 Mental Health Services

-Michelle offers Mindfulness and Somatic-Based Mental Health Therapy.
-She takes a holistic approach to cultivating inner peace, embodying authenticity, and aligning mind, body, and spirit.
+As LCSW, I offer Mindfulness and Somatic-Based Mental Health Therapy.
+I take a holistic approach to cultivating inner peace, embodying authenticity, and aligning mind, body, and spirit.

 About Me

-Michelle approaches this work as a first-generation Latina, the daughter of immigrants, and with a diverse background in social work, psychology, and education.
+I approach my work as a first-generation Latina, the daughter of immigrants, and with a diverse background in social work, psychology, policy, and education.